smogon/pokemon-showdown/CONTRIBUTING.md

 - BAD: `Ban Genesect`
 - GOOD: `Monotype: Ban Genesect` (notice the uppercase "B")

-Do not make commits to fix commits in your pull request.
-Just squash/amend them into one commit.
+OPTIONAL: If you make commits to fix commits in your pull request, you can squash/amend them into one commit.

 - BAD: `Add /lock`, `Fix crash in /lock`, `Fix another crash in /lock` (if these are the same pullreq, they should be the same commit)
 - GOOD: `Add /lock`